Merrill Guided Investing at a glance

 But the real difference between Merrill’s offering and other robos is that Merrill manages the portfolio actively – and frankly, it’s not clear if that’s a good thing.
 Plenty of research has shown that active portfolio management tends to underperform more passive investing approaches.

-Merrill’s chief investment officer develops the investing strategies and which ETFs or mutual funds will be used in portfolios and in what allocations.
+Merrill’s chief investment office develops the investing strategies and which ETFs or mutual funds will be used in portfolios and in what allocations.
 They’ll also make adjustments to the portfolio as the market moves, with the intent of reducing risk and optimizing returns.

 An active approach is usually more expensive than passive investing, because it has to build in the costs of the investment pros in managing the portfolio.
 And Merrill is pricier (more below).